MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 To qualify for Azure Hybrid Benefit for Windows Server, you need on-premises core licenses for Windows Server with active Software Assurance.
 Software Assurance is only available as part of a commercial licensing agreement.
 To learn more about volume licensing and which agreements it's available with, see [Microsoft Software Assurance](https://www.microsoft.com/licensing/licensing-programs/software-assurance-default).
 To learn more about Windows Server core licenses, see [Windows Server product licensing](https://www.microsoft.com/licensing/product-licensing/windows-server?rtc=1).

 > [!IMPORTANT]
 > Workloads using Azure Hybrid Benefit can run only during the Software Assurance term.
-When the Software Assurance term approaches expiration, you must either renew your agreement with Software Assurance, disable the hybrid benefit functionality, or de-provision those workloads that are using Azure Hybrid Benefit.
+When the Software Assurance term approaches expiration, you must either renew your agreement with Software Assurance, disable the hybrid benefit functionality, or de-provision those workloads that are using Azure Hybrid Benefit.<!--What happens if customers fail to do this?
+From Anirudh-->

-## What's included in AHB for Windows Server?
+## What's included in AHB?

 Customers with Windows Server Software Assurance can use the Azure Hybrid Benefit to further reduce costs in the cloud and in datacenter and edge locations.